uibcdf/MolSysMT/README.md

 - NGLview
 - pdbtools?

-Although MolModMT was not concived to do what other tools do better, this toolkit can be used alone to do few simple tasks.
+Although MolSysMT was not concived to do what other tools do better, this toolkit can be used alone to do few simple tasks.

 All credit should be given to the developers and mantainers of these former packages and the libraries they depend on.